openscoring/openscoring/README.md

 Gets the snapshot of the metric set of a model.

-The response body is a JSON serialized form of a `com.codahale.metrics.MetricRegistry` object.
+The response body is a JSON serialized form of an `org.openscoring.common.MetricSetResponse` [(source)] (https://github.com/jpmml/openscoring/blob/master/openscoring-common/src/main/java/org/openscoring/common/MetricSetResponse.java) object.

 Response status codes:
 * 200 OK.
 The evaluation was successful.